 1967: Los Angeles-based psychedelic rock band Strawberry Alarm Clock released their first single, “Incense and Peppermints.”
 It became the group’s only top 10 hit, and by the end of November, the song reached the top of both the Billboard and Cash Box singles charts.

 1967: The Beatles held a launch party for their eighth studio album, Sgt.
 Pepper’s Lonely Hearts Club Band, at the London home of their manager, Brian Epstein.

 1972: Elton John released his fifth studio album, Honkey Château.
 The LP had been titled after Château d’Hérouville, the 18th century French chateau where it was recorded.
-In June, (15) the album became John’s first #1 in the US and the first of six consecutive studio albums to top the US charts.
+In June, it became John’s first #1 in the US and the first of six consecutive studio albums to top the US charts.

-1973: Wizzard had its first UK #1 with its second single, “See My Baby Jive,” written and produced by lead singer Roy Wood.
+1973: Wizzard had its first #1 in the UK with their second single, “See My Baby Jive,” written and produced by lead singer Roy Wood.

 1973: Stevie Wonder went to #1 on Billboard Hot 100 with “You Are The Sunshine Of My Life,” his third #1 and second single from his fifteenth studio album, Talking Book.
 The song made it to #3 on the R&B chart.

 1973: “Kodachrome,” the lead single from Paul Simon’s third solo album, There Goes Rhymin’ Simon, entered the Hot 100, where it later reached #2.

 1975: Elton John’s ninth studio album, Captain Fantastic and the Brown Dirt Cowboy, was released.
 The album is an autobiographical account of the early musical careers of Elton John and his long-term lyricist Bernie Taupin, and reached #1 on the Billboard chart in its first week of release.